winryl1/SOURCE-NOTES/School/2. Specialized Subjects/Biology Notes/Cell Structures.md

 3. Endoplasmic Reticulum
 	- Smooth: in charge of making lipids, detoxification, and stores calcium ions
 	- Rough: has ribosomes and is part of protein synthesis
-4. Golgi Apparatus: packages, modifies, and ships proteins lipids
+4. Golgi Apparatus: packages, modifies, and ships proteins lipids in vesicles
-5. Lysosomes: contain digestive enzymes to break down waste and old cell parts.
+5. Lysosomes: contain digestive enzymes to break down waste, old cell parts, lipids, carbohydrates
+6. Peroxisome: oxidizes fatty acids, amino acids, and toxins, which generate Hydrogen Peroxide (toxic)
-6. Vacuoles: sacs that stores water, nutrients, and waste
+7. Vacuoles: sacs that stores water, nutrients, and waste